esamattis/piler/README.md

         alert(subPageVariable);
     });

+### server.shareFs([namespace regexp], path to a script file)

+Share given script file from filesystem with the browser.
+Can be .js or .coffee file.

+Code will be shared where the regexp matches on request.url or on every page if it is omitted.

+- **returns** undefined

 ### server.scriptURL(url to a .js file | array of urls)

 Executes given Javascript URL in the browser as soon as it is loaded.
 Will be executed before any other code.

-- **returns** undefined

-### server.shareFs([namespace regexp], path to a script file)

-Share given script file from filesystem with the browser.
-Can be .js or .coffee file.

-If the namespace is used, the code will shared as inline script.
-Otherwise it will be concatenated in to a single js file in production mode.

-Script is shared if the given namespace regexp matches on request.url.
-If namespace regexp is omitted the script will be shared on every page.

 - **returns** undefined